hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

 ├── package.json     # NPM package file
 ├── publish.js       # Script to publish a message to RabbitMQ ├── README.md
+├── round-robin
+│   ├── index.js     # Core logic for round-robin load balancing & for testing the algorithm
+│   └── config.js    # Configuration file for Redis
 ├── routes
 │   └── test.js      # Sample routes for the project
 ├── redis-mongo-flow